irliao/dotfiles/config/youtube-dl/README.md

 * config - current config, should be a symlink to audio.conf or video.conf
 * audio.conf - general config to download audios
 * video.conf - general config to download videos

+## Tasks
+* make function or alias to easily switch between music and video config